pixelrebirth/LifeTracker/README.md

 Create a scheduler that runs a sum on the LifeTracker and stores it in a table, do this every {{ 4 }} hours This can be used for analytics and AI to warn of behaviors and send action items

-It is the baseline analytics that should drive the multipliers of the TransactionRation set in the config Ratio has 5 attributes each token, 1, 2, 3, 4, and 5.
+It is the baseline analytics that should drive the multipliers of the TransactionRatio set in the config Ratio has 5 attributes each token, 1, 2, 3, 4, and 5 in the config file, no more no less

+RestAPI portion should be installed during INSTALL and be highly abstracted to JSON Blob.
+I dont want to edit code every time I need a new API call--
+THIS IS JUST FOR ME!
+I DO NOT WANT TO DISTRIBUTE THIS INSECURE POS WORK

+Rewardlet Elements
+---
+Touch
+Taste
+Hearing
+Sight
+Smelling
+Time

+Take a hit
+Touch: 1 (WillpowerToken)
+Taste: 2 (TaskToken)
+Hear:  0 (WillpowerToken)
+Smell: 1 (TaskToken)
+Sight: 2 (WillpowerToken)
+Time:  3 (ChronoToken)

+IFTTT a MUST for rewards to be useful

+Step 1, create dopamine/senses based Rewardlet
+Step 2, create API endpoint for IFTTT
+Step 3, register IFTTT to API for each reward
+Step 4, create analytics for checking trends
+Step 5, gamify the rewards to 'deal damage' to 'boss' for 'bosstoken' Step 6, create 'bosstoken' high end rewards